fatihgozenc/imagebazaar/README.md

 ### How it does affect works?

 It saves me a lot of time while downloading collection of images and causes me to broaden my imagination faster.
-If you want to see the outcome of this imagination, you can follow my daily paintings here: [a link](https://instagram.com/fatihgozenc)
+If you want to see the outcome of this imagination, you can follow my daily paintings here: [Instagram](https://instagram.com/fatihgozenc)

 ### Thanks for interest.